maryamvaz/radiology-bone-segmentation-anomaly-detection/README.md

 # radiology-bone-segmentation-anomaly-detection
-<strong> 2020 MU senior design project: Bone segmentation and anomaly detection in knee plain radiographs. <\strong>
+<strong> 2020 MU senior design project: Bone segmentation and anomaly detection in knee plain radiographs. </strong>

 We will be developing and utilizing deep learning computer vision strategies to tackle the problem.
 To feed the data hungry deep learning methods, we will be working on a publicly and freely knee radiographic dataset, namely [The Osteoarthritis Initiative (OAI)](https://nda.nih.gov/oai/).